"Explanation" cooked up by unbelievers whenever something that contradicts the Masquerade is very, very public.

 - Doctor Who and Torchwood.
 Thank God for Martha.

 - It seems to be implied in Doctor Who that it isn't so much a case of outright disbelief so much as humans responding to the threat of something very scary and out of their control with the rather useless tactic of pretending it didn't happen.
-Evidence that this is the case was provided in the 2007 Christmas episode, where the Doctor found London to be almost completely deserted due to the usual inhabitants having realised that Christmas in London = dangerous weird stuff and cleared off.
+Evidence that this is the case was provided in the 2007 Christmas episode, where the Doctor found London to be almost completely deserted due to the usual inhabitants having realized that Christmas in London equals dangerous weird stuff, and cleared off.

 - In the first episode of Torchwood, Gwen tells Jack that Rhys is convinced that a lot of the weird alien goings on were the results of drugs in the water and mass hallucinations (to which Jack replies "Well, your boyfriend is stupid.").

-- In CSI: Crime Scene Investigation, Grissom refers to the alien conspiracy theorist club to having a shared mass hallucination.
+- In CSI, Grissom refers to the alien conspiracy theorist club as having a shared mass hallucination.
 Of course, they saw this as a part of the evil police force working for the reptilians trying to put them down.

 - In the Looney Tunes short "Punch Trunk" people are thrown into a panic at sightings of a six-inch-tall elephant.
 An expert comes on television to dismiss it as a mass hallucination caused by the stress of modern life - only to be undercut by the elephant wandering into the studio.

 - A weird case from an episode of South Park — when both Kenny and Gerald "cheese" (a way of getting high by having a cat spray in your face), they both enter the exact same fantasy world, inspired by Heavy Metal.